ADHD & Neurodivergent Therapy for Adults in Tampa

 That might look like:

-• Just the chronic low-level exhaustion of moving through a world that requires constant translation
+the chronic exhaustion of moving through a world that often requires constant adjustment, translation, or self-monitoring

 What this is not